AtlasServer-Core/.github/profile/README.md

   </p>
 </div>

-## Our Mission
+## Welcome to AtlasServer

-We're building tools to simplify the development lifecycle, making deployment and development more accessible, efficient, and enjoyable.
-Our focus is on creating lightweight, powerful solutions that respect developers' workflow and eliminate unnecessary complexity.
+We're building a suite of tools to radically simplify the deployment and development process.
+Our mission is to help developers focus on what matters most—creating great software—without the complexities of deployment infrastructure.

 ## 🚀 Our Projects

 ### [AtlasServer-Core](https://github.com/AtlasServer-Core/AtlasServer-Core)

-**A lightweight and efficient deployment platform for Python web applications**
+**A local deployment platform for developers who need to quickly share demos without complex cloud setups**

 <p>
   <a href="https://pypi.org/project/atlasserver/"><img src="https://img.shields.io/pypi/v/atlasserver.svg" alt="PyPI Version"></a>